 How to Apply

-The Adolescent Medicine Fellowship Program is a part of the National Resident Matching Program (NRMP).
-Our program takes applications via the Electronic Residency Application Service (ERAS).
-If you are interested in applying for our fellowship program, you will need to apply through ERAS application process.
+The CHLA Adolescent Medicine Fellowship Program participates in the National Resident Matching Program (NRMP), and takes applications via the Electronic Residency Application Service (ERAS).
+All interested applicants must submit their application through ERAS.

 Program Fast Facts

 Fellows per year: 1-2

 Applicants are welcome from the following primary specialties: